coderms1/cs-labs/README.md

 dotnet run
 ✅ Boom!
 Your output should appear in the terminal.
 ```

+####💡 **Quick Tip for Testing**:

+If you only want to test one file at a time, just:
+➡️ Keep one main folder (like your current MyApp/).
+➡️ Copy the code you want to test into Program.cs.
+➡️ Run w/:  `dotnet run`

+That’s the fastest way to experiment.

 #### 🛠️ **Tech Stack**:
 >> Language: `C#` <<